 When you lose all of your teeth, the facial muscles around your mouth will begin to sag and loose strength.
 Missing teeth can cause facial collapse and dramatically age a patient.
-A full denture in Roselle, IL can help fill out the appearance of your face and profile.
+A full denture can help fill out the appearance of your face and profile.
 It will help to slow down the aging process that was caused by the missing teeth.

 A conventional denture is a full removable denture that is made and placed in your mouth, after the teeth have been removed and the surrounding tissues have healed.
 It may take several weeks or months for the surrounding bone and tissues to heal after the teeth have been removed.